Real New Testament Giving (Audio Version)

 Had he wanted to, Paul had an excellent opportunity to include the matter of tithing in these verses, but he did not.
 He did, however, speak to the bountiful return they would receive who gave from a cheerful heart—not grudgingly or under compulsion.

-JESUS WORD ON GIVING
+JESUS' WORD ON GIVING

 So when you give to the poor, do not sound a trumpet before you, as the hypocrites do in the synagogues and in the streets, so that they may be honored by men.
 Truly I say to you, they have their reward in full.
 "But when you give to the poor, do not let your left hand know what your right hand is doing, so that your giving will be in secret; and your Father who sees what is done in secret will reward you.
 Matthew 6:2-4

 Our giving needs to be discreet.
 No one, not even the giver, should know the details of the giving.
-Those who give expecting a tax receipt, which they can then declare, would be compromising Jesus intended secrecy.
+Those who give expecting a tax receipt, which they can then declare, would be compromising Jesus' intended secrecy.
 Aiming religiously for the ten percent goal would require that our left hand know what our right hand was giving lest we fall short.

 CONCLUSION

 The Law of Tithing, all seven steps, is required of Israel as is the law of circumcision.
-If, as a Gentile Christian, you feel compelled to tithe consider getting circumcised as well since these are part and parcel of the same unified law obligatory on all Israelites.
+If, as a Gentile Christian, you feel compelled to tithe, consider getting circumcised as well since these are part and parcel of the same unified law obligatory on all Israelites.

 Our congregations should experience abundance if we present the true principles of New Testament giving.
-These must be principles based on grace, not law, and can include the incentive that God will "multiple your seed for sowing" and "having all sufficiency in everything, you may have an abundance for every good deed" and all this to produce "thanksgiving to God."
+These must be principles based on grace, not law, and can include the incentive that God will "multiply your seed for sowing" and "having all sufficiency in everything, you may have an abundance for every good deed" and all this to produce "thanksgiving to God."
 May He be praised for his grace and mercy toward us.

-©2013,Dr Steven Bydeley, a man.
+©2013, Dr Steven Bydeley, a man.

 All publishing rights reserved.
 Permission is herewith granted to reprint this article for personal use and to link or refer to it; however, no commercial re-publishing of the material in this article is permitted without prior written consent.

-Steven is the author of Fathered by God and with his wife Dianne, co-author of Dream Dreams and Dreams the Heal and Counsel.
-He has been a guest on the Miracle Channel, Trinity Television, and Crossroads Communication, and have taught internationally on various topics.
+Steven is the author of Fathered by God and, with his wife Dianne, co-author of Dream Dreams and Dreams the Heal and Counsel.
+They have been guests on the Miracle Channel, Trinity Television, and Crossroads Communication and has taught internationally on various topics.

-Without Prejudice. © 2023, Steven., house of bij de Leij., of man.
+Without Prejudice. © 2024, Steven., house of bij de Leij., of man.